Nzambi Ampungu: History

 Nzambi Ampungu was recorded as the name of the God of the Kongo people as early as the early 16th century by Portuguese who visited the Kingdom of Kongo.

 European missionaries along with Kongo intellectuals (including King Afonso I of Kongo) set out to render European Christian religious concepts into Kikongo and they chose this name to represent God.
 Jesuit missionaries in the 1540s noted the acceptance of this relationship as well, and it was probably included in the now lost catechism produced by Carmelites in Kikongo in 1557.
-Certainly, it was used for God in the catechism of 1624, a translation by the "best masters of the church" in Kongo under the supervision of the Jesuit priest Mateus Cardoso.
+It was used for God in the catechism of 1624, a translation by the "best masters of the church" in Kongo under the supervision of the Jesuit priest Mateus Cardoso.

 Prior to European colonization, Nzambi Ampungu and his female counterpart, Nzambici, were perceived as the "Marvels of Marvels" who existed everywhere simultaneously and gave life to all things.
 Nzambi was the "sovereign master," the God of the sun (fire) and change.
 It was believed that Nzambi/Nzambici created the universe, the spiritual world (Ku Mpémba) and the physical world (Ku Nseke).
 Contrary to what the title "the Great Spirit" implies, Nzambi/Nzambici and the spiritual nature of the Kongo people did not exist under the same confines of hierarchy as the omnipotent God of the monotheistic Abrahamic religions (Judaism, Christianity, and Islam).
 All spirits within Kongo spirituality were believed to be equally significant and each had their own purpose across both worlds.

 After the introduction of Catholicism by the Portuguese, there was a massive effort to convert Central Africans by creating connections between Christianity and their traditional African religions.
 While it was largely a failure for ethnic groups, like the Mbundu in the Kingdom of Ndongo, the Portuguese were able to persuade many Bakongo in the Kingdom of Kongo that Nzambi Ampungu was the Christian God and that the other spirits were similar to angels, who were subservient to God.
 Not only did this act make way for an easier conversion of the Bakongo people to Christianity, it also created a hierarchy in Bakongo spirituality that reduced other spirits like Nzambici, simbi and nkisi to "lesser spirits" that no longer had relevant voices in spiritual matters.

 One Kikongo saying is "Ku tombi Nzambi ko, kadi ka kena ye nitu ko."
 It means "Don’t look for God, He does not have a body."